Trusted WordPress tutorials, when you need them most.

 The confirm navigation popup gives them a chance to finish their comment.

-You can see this feature in action in the WordPress post editor screen.
-If you have unsaved changes and you try to leave the page or close the browser, then you will see a warning popup.
+This feature is shown in action in the WordPress post editor screen.
+If you have unsaved changes and you try to leave the page or close the browser, a warning popup will appear.

 Unsaved changes warning popup in WordPress post editor